Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-The diphoton invariant mass distribution played a major role in the discovery of the 125 GeV Higgs.
+The diphoton invariant mass distribution has played a major role in the discovery of the 125 GeV Higgs.
 But the branching fraction of this channel decreases as the Higgs mass increases.
-Hence, for the MSSM CP-even heavy Higgs boson also, the cross-section times branching ratio will be quite small.
-We have implemented the bounds on the cross-section times branching ratio for this channel from CMS and ATLAS for both 8 TeV and 13 TeV data, on the allowed parameter space.
+We have implemented the bounds on the fiducial cross-section times branching ratio for this channel from CMS and ATLAS for both 8 TeV and 13 TeV data on the allowed parameter space.

-In Fig.~\ref{figgamgam} we present $ \sigma(gg \to H) \times \mathrm{Br}(H \to \gamma \gamma)$ as a function of mass of the scalar resonance for all allowed parameter space points.
-The green solid curve is the upper limit on this cross-section times branching ratio from the ATLAS 13 TeV results~\cite{ATLAS-CONF-2016-059} and the red line is the upper limit on the cross-section times branching ratio for the process $gg \to H \to \gamma \gamma$ from the combined data analysis of 8 and 13 TeV data by CMS~\cite{CMS-PAS-EXO-16-027}.
-We can clearly see that the heavy Higgs direct search in this channel can not constrain the allowed MSSM parameter space.
-It is clear from Fig.~\ref{figgamgam} that more than 2 orders of magnitude improvement in the cross section measurement is required in order to probe the region of our interest through this channel.
+In Fig.~\ref{figgamgam}, we present the $ggH$ production cross-section times $\mathrm{Br}(H \to \gamma \gamma)$ as a function of mass of the scalar resonance, for all allowed parameter space points.
+The green and brown solid curves in Fig.~\ref{figgamgam} (a) are the upper limit on the fiducial cross-section times $Br(H \to \gamma\gamma)$ from ATLAS 13 TeV results~\cite{ATLAS-CONF-2016-059,Aaboud:2017yyg}.
+In Fig.~\ref{figgamgam} (b), the red colored line is the upper limit on the inclusive Higgs production cross-section times $Br(H \to \gamma\gamma)$ from the combined analysis of 8 TeV and 13 TeV data by CMS~\cite{CMS-PAS-EXO-16-027}.
+In this analysis, we compared the limits on fiducial cross-section against the total gluon fusion cross-section of the CP-even neutral heavy Higgs boson computed for our parameter space points.
+The fiducial cross-section is expected to be lesser than the total cross-section, and hence, for our parameter space points, the product of the fiducial cross-section times $Br(H \to \gamma\gamma)$, will attain a value lesser than that shown in Fig.~\ref{figgamgam}(a), rendering the upper limit more weaker.
+As a result, in the context of the current analysis, we have not evaluated the fiducial cross-sections to draw up the comparisons, as it would yield weaker results, and hence, will not exert any additional impact on our parameter space.
+At large values of $\tan\beta$, the $b\bar{b}H$ production mode overtakes the $ggH$ mode.
+Therefore, we also analyzed the effect of adding the $b\bar{b}H+ggH$ production cross-sections and the resulting upward shift was not very significant.
+The current upper limits would require an improvement of more than two orders of magnitude in order to be able to probe the region of our parameter space.